In this blog post, we will be discussing whether or not Christian counseling is covered by insurance plans.

 Additionally, you can use FSAs and HSAs to pay for therapy to help lower costs.

-Finally, insurance companies will usually partially reimburse you for costs associated with therapy.
+Finally, insurance companies will usually partially reimburse you for costs associated with therapy, including Christian trauma counseling.
 This can be a useful option because even though the full costs aren’t covered (often), you can still save money.

 Can Christian Counselors Accept Insurance?

 It is possible for Christian counselors to accept insurance, though it is not a common practice.